Actively Recruiting

 - Age 18 years or older

-- Undergoing a stroke thrombectomy procedure at the enrolling hospital
+- Patient is undergoing a stroke thrombectomy procedure at the enrolling hospital

-- Patient or legally authorized representative able to provide signed informed consent
+- Patient or legally authorized representative can provide signed informed consent

-- Not enrolled in another clinical trial that may interfere with this study
+- Patient is not enrolled in another clinical trial that may interfere with this study

 - Identification of a Large Vessel Occlusion (LVO) on imaging